Is Resin Toxic? All about non-toxic resin

 3. Precautionary Measures:

-Companies often provide general safety guidelines to ensure that users take proper precautions.
+Companies often provide general safety guidelines so that users take proper precautions.
 Wearing a mask is a standard safety measure to minimize the risk of inhaling airborne particles, even if the overall toxicity of the resin is low.

 4. Regulatory Compliance: